add your own smart devices to Home Assistant using ESPHome

 a tutorial sequence: > the offer > why a platform > home assistant > ESPhome > camera project > main menu

-For example: a camera project using an ESP32-CAM was my first foray into DIY home automation.
-That wasn’t the easiest (but it was the funnest I think).
-I went on take apart and flash Sonoff devices which was challenging – though by 2022 this was less necessary.
-A next but easier task was to find a way to display readings of Xiaomi temperature sensors I’d placed in several rooms.
-You buy one of many sensors and wire it to an ES32 board.
-This is how I monitor how much heating oil is in my tank and how I made a smart meter that could tell me how much electricity I’m using through the day.
+*A camera project using an ESP32-CAM was my first foray into DIY home automation.
+It wasn’t the easiest but it was the most fun I think.
+I later did more challenging projects – I took apart and flashed Sonoff devices (although in 2022 this proved unnecessary).
+A next but easier task was to find a way to display readings of the Xiaomi temperature sensors that I’d placed in different rooms.
+Today I know how to buy a sensor and wire it to an ES32 board.
+I monitor how much heating oil is in my tank and how I made a smart meter that could tell me how much electricity I’m using through the day.

 what’s needed to start using ESPhome?